Xiaofei-it/Zlang/README.md

 # Zlang

-Zlang is a flexible dynamically-typed programming language which run on the JVM and support interaction with Java at runtime.
+Zlang is a flexible dynamically-typed programming language which runs on the JVM, and supports access to Java objects and interaction with Java at runtime.

 ## Features